0foo/study_notes/rhcsa/topics/boot/2-initramfs.md

 * has all of the modules/hardware drivers to intitialize the system
 * has full udev
 * has systemd called init though
+* It contains a minimal set of files and directories to bootstrap the system.
+* It includes necessary drivers and kernel modules to access the root filesystem.
+* It is loaded into memory by the bootloader before the kernel is executed.
+* It initializes hardware and mounts the real root filesystem.
+* It facilitates the transition from the bootloader to the main filesystem, allowing for a smooth system startup.

 ### Kernel + intraramfs

 3. Kernel + initramfs take control
     1. purpose: to locate/identify the root OS